vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

-  Append the Vue instance's DOM elemento or fragment to target elemento.
+  Append the istanza di Vue's DOM elemento or fragment to target elemento.
 The target can be either an elemento or a querySelettore stringa.
 This method will trigger transitions if present.
 The funzione is fired after the transition has completed (or immediately if no transition has been triggered).

 <h3 id="vm-before">vm.$before( elementoOSelettore, [funzione] )</h3>